 What if I have work based learning or mentorship?

-The EC coordinator and these students will work schedules and driving out on a student by student basis.
+The EC Dean, supervising teacher and students will work schedules and driving out on a student by student basis.
 Early College is still available for these students.

-Most students will be on their home campus for lunch; however, hot and cold meals tied to the student ID cards will be available.
+Most students will be on their home campus by lunch; however, hot and cold meals for breakfast and lunch tied to the student ID cards will be available.

 What responsibilities do Dual Enrollment students have?

 Dual Enrollment students are responsible for their academic success.
 This includes, but is not limited to, attending and being on time for class, participating in class discussions and submitting assignments on time.
 Dual Enrollment students should plan on spending a minimum average of 2 + hours outside of class each week for every course.

 Are students participating in the Dual Enrollment program eligible to enroll in online courses or transient courses?